-Where a low-level concern has been communicated, a onfidential record will be kept in a central record which logs all low-level concerns (see Appendix 9 for an example low-level concern reporting form).
+Where a low-level concern has been communicated, a confidential record will be kept.
 This is necessary to enable any patterns of concerning behaviour to be identified.
 However, no record will be made of the concern on the individual's personnel file (and no mention made in job references) unless either:

-- the concern (or group of concerns) has been reclassified as an allegation as above; or - the concern (or group of concerns) is sufficiently serious to result in formal action under the school's grievance, capability or disciplinary procedure alert to inappropriate pupil relationships and the potential for peer on peer abuse, particularly in schools and colleges with a significant gender imbalance.
-Further details can be found at section five of KCSIE.2021
+- the concern (or group of concerns) has been reclassified as an allegation as above: or - the concern (or group of concerns) is sufficiently serious to result in formal action under the school's grievance, capability or disciplinary procedure.

+20. BOARDING SCHOOLS, RESIDENTIAL SPECIAL SCHOOLS AND CHILDREN'S HOMES alert to inappropriate pupil relationships and the potential for child-on-child abuse, particularly in schools and colleges with a significant gender imbalance.
+Further details can be found at section five of KCSIE 2023